Bijbels Museum: History: Becoming a Nomadic Museum

 The museum grew out of the collection of 19th-century reverent Leendert Schouten, who had built the model of the Tabernacle and collected a lot of materials that originated from the time and region of the Bible.
 The Biblical Museum was located in the upper floors of the two middle Cromhout houses from 1975 to 2020.

 The Biblical Museum was robbed in the fall of 2007.
 Nine objects disappeared from a display case, including bronze figurines, heart carabs and a Roman coin.
 Seven objects surfaced two years later at Christie's auction house in New York.

 In 2012, the museum participated in Amsterdam Heritage Museums, a collective promotion effort.
-The Amsterdam Fund for the Arts decided in 2016 that the Bijbels Museum lost its grant for the period 2017-2020.
+The Amsterdam Fund for the Arts decided in 2016 that the Bijbels Museum lost its grant for the period 2017–2020.
 Until then, it had received more than 200,000 euros annually.
 The quality of the plans submitted was judged insufficient.
 In May 2018, the museum decided to dispose of its collection because there was too little money for maintenance and it wanted to fulfill its mission in a different way, to start telling stories in a new way.
 The change in direction was completed with the team's move to the Corvershof in Amsterdam and the closure as of July 1, 2020 of the permanent presentation on the Herengracht.
 Since then, the Biblical Museum became a nomadic museum with travelling exhibitions throughout Amsterdam and the Netherlands.

 Former Collection

-The former collection of the Biblical Museum included the first printed Bible in the Netherlands, the so called Delft Bible from 1477.
+The former collection of the Biblical Museum included the first printed Bible in the Netherlands, the so-called Delft Bible from 1477.
 It also included the first print of the Statenvertaling from 1673.
-The Biblical Museum had several models on permant display: a model of the Temple of Salomon, of the Temple of Herod and a 19th-century model of the Tabernacle.
+The Biblical Museum had several models on permanent display: a model of the Temple of Salomon, of the Temple of Herod and a 19th-century model of the Tabernacle.
 The collection also entailed several archeological findings (mostly from the first century B.C.E. and the first century C.E.), religious objects and a number of prints.
 Former curator of the Biblical Museum Hermine Pool wrote extensively about the history of the Biblical Museum in: Soli Deo Gloria: Het Bijbels Museum van ds.
 Leendert Schouten (1828-1905) als getuigenis van de profetische en historische waarheid van de Bijbel: Een dubbelbiografie (2021).